zultopia/Tucil-1-Stima-Cyberpunk-2077-Breach-Protocol/README.md

 <a name="technologies-used"></a>

 ## Technologies Used
-- MingGw-W64 version 8.1.0
+- Python: The primary programming language used for this project.
+- Random: Python library used for generating random numbers and choices.
+- Time: Python library used for measuring execution time.
+- OS: Python library used for interacting with the operating system, particularly for file operations.
+- Termcolor: Python library used for colored text output in the terminal.

 > Note: The version of the libraries above is the version that we used in this project.
-You can use the la version of the libraries.
+You can use the other version of the libraries.

 <a name="setup"></a>

 ## Setup
-1. Download the MingW-W64 from [here](https://sourceforge.net/projects/mingw-w64/files/).
-2. Install the MingW-W64.
+1. Make sure you have Python installed on your system.

 <a name="usage"></a>